Saint Joseph's Mission (Williams Lake): Background

 In 1838, two Catholic priests, François Norbert Blanchet and Modeste Demers, arrived in the Oregon Country to establish the work of the Catholic church in the Pacific Northwest.
 In 1841, the Missionary Oblates of Mary Immaculate were invited by the Bishop of Montreal, Ignace Bourget, to create missions among the Indigenous peoples of Canada.
 They quickly established missions across North America, and in the Pacific Northwest.
-The Catholic missionaries soon found themselves racing against Protestant missionaries to be the first to Christianize the Indigenous people, and both groups preached against and warned the Indigenous peoples against the other.
-Both groups also suffered from a lack of personnel and resources, which slowed the work.
+The Catholic missionaries soon found themselves racing against Protestant missionaries to be the first to Christianize Indigenous peoples, and both groups preached against and warned Indigenous peoples against the other.
+Both groups also lacked manpower and resources, which slowed the work.

 The nomadic lifestyle of the First Nations challenged the early Oblate missionaries.
 To solve this problem, they encouraged the Indigenous to cease their nomadic ways and create farming settlements, preferably in a location far away from other white people, so that the missionaries could act without interference.
 Pierre-Paul Durieu was instrumental in creating the Oblate strategy for working with Indigenous people, called "Durieu's System".
 It involved interfering with tribal elections, and creating a "Catholic Indian state" in as many First Nations villages as possible.
 It involved turning the local chief into an ambassador for the Catholic church, by giving them the authority to enforce religious laws among his people, enforce a ban on tribal celebrations and practices, and to keep white men other than the priests away from the village.

 As the Oblates continued their work in the Oregon Territory, they came into conflict with the Catholic priests who had preceded them, and following a decade of conflict, they made the decision to move to New Caledonia (the British portion of the Oregon territory) beginning in 1858, and request that Rome give them the autonomy to conduct their work as they pleased, without interference from local Catholic authorities, which was granted in 1864.
 The Oblates quickly established missions across the new Colony of British Columbia.

 Meanwhile, the First Nations in the region lived essentially undisturbed by colonial settlement, with only the occasional fur trader passing through.
 The Cariboo region was home to the Secwepemc ("Shuswap"), the Tsilhqotʼin ("Chilcotin"), and the Dakelh ("Carrier") First Nations.
-Beginning somewhere between 1858 to 1861, the Cariboo Gold Rush sparked a massive wave of immigration into the Cariboo region by white people and Chinese people.
+Beginning somewhere between 1858 and 1861, the Cariboo Gold Rush sparked a massive wave of immigration into the Cariboo region by white people and Chinese people.
 In order to support the gold rush, the Cariboo Road was constructed between 1860 and 1863, which brought gold miners and other settlers into the Cariboo region.
 The settlers also brought smallpox; an epidemic in 1862-63 wiped out many of the Indigenous people in the Cariboo.
 The Tsilhqot'in people responded to the construction of the road by starting the Chilcotin War, which resulted in an attack on a construction crew and the subsequent hanging of five Tsilhqot'in chiefs.